The Joy of React

 I want to help.

-Over the past year, I’ve been hard at work building the ultimate React course for beginners.
+For the past two years, I’ve been hard at work building the ultimate beginner-friendly React course.

 The Joy of React is an interactive course.
 You won’t just sit and watch me code.
 There are tons of exercises, real-world-inspired projects, and fun mini-games and activities.
 It’s not like any other course you’ve taken before (unless you’ve taken my CSS course, in which case, it’s quite a bit like that).

 We learn React from the ground up, building a robust mental model we can use to understand React and solve hard problems.
-I’ll share the dozens of epiphanies I’ve had after more than 8 years of React experience.
+I’ll share the dozens of epiphanies I’ve had after almost a decade of professional React experience.

 We won’t just learn about React, either; we cover everything you need to know to succeed as a React developer, including modern JavaScript syntax, along with a ton of helpful community tools and packages.